 - (B) Any grandfathered individual or group health insurance policy, medical service plan, contract, hospital service corporation contract, hospital and medical service corporation contract, fraternal benefit society or health maintenance organization which provides coverage for accident and health services and which is delivered, issued for delivery, amended or renewed on or after January 1, 2016, shall provide coverage for the diagnosis and treatment of autism spectrum disorder in any covered individual whose age is less-that 18 than 12 years. - (2) Such coverage shall be provided in a manner determined in consultation with the autism services provider and the patient.
-Services provided by autism services providers under this section shall include applied behavior analysis when required by a licensed physician, licensed psychologist or licensed specialist clinical social worker but otherwise shall be limited to the care, services and related equipment prescribed or ordered by a licensed physician, licensed psychologist or licensed specialist clinical social worker. - (3) Coverage provided under this section for applied behavior analysis shall be subject to a limitation 1,300 hours per calendar year beginning at diagnosis and no later than age five for any covered individual for the first four years following such covered individual's diagnosis of autism spectrum disorder and then a limitation of 520 hours per calendar year for-any such covered individual less than-18 12 years of age.
-Upon prior approval by the health benefit plan, such maximum benefit limit may be exceeded if the provision of applied behavior analysis services beyond the maximum limit is medically necessary for such individual.
-Any payment made by an insurer on behalf of a covered individual for any care, treatment, intervention, service or item, the provision of which was for the treatment of a health condition unrelated to such covered individual's autism spectrum disorder, shall not be applied toward any maximum benefit established under this paragraph.
-Except for the coverage for applied behavior analysis, no coverage required under this section shall be subject to the age and hour limitations described in this paragraph.
+Services provided by autism services providers under this section shall include applied behavior analysis when required by a licensed physician, licensed psychologist or licensed specialist clinical social worker but otherwise shall be limited to the care, services and related equipment prescribed or ordered by a licensed physician, licensed psychologist or licensed specialist clinical social worker. - (3) Coverage provided under this section for applied behavior analysis shall be subject to a limitation {of: - (A)} 1,300 hours per calendar year beginning at diagnosis and no later than age five for any covered individual for the first four years following such covered individual's diagnosis of autism spectrumdisorder and then a limitation of {for four years beginning on the later of the date of diagnosis or January 1, 2015, for any covered individual diagnosed with autism spectrum disorder between birth and five years of age; and